strapdata/elassandra-operator/docs/source/backup-restore.rst

 The file (a json file) must be named **gcp.json** and must contain the GCP service account information, you can find how to create this json following the `GCP documentation<https://cloud.google.com/iam/docs/creating-managing-service-account-keys>`_

+Here after there is an example of secret for the *clusterName* "cl1".

 .. code-block:: bash

    kubectl create secret generic elassandra-cl1-backup-gcp --from-file=/path/to/gcp.json